0pcom/magnets/README.md

 In this example, it is assume that this repository is cloned to the GOPATH on the nodes, and that, for instance, `certs1.tar.gz` is extracted into the cloned repository folder and is renamed `certs` from `certs1`.

-## Starting the CockroachDB cluster
+### Starting the CockroachDB cluster

-(Not required; retained for internal reference.)
+(this is not a required step; retained for internal reference and for those who are ambitious.)

 on each node, beginning with the primary instance
 ```